 Tired, frazzled, sleep deprived parents are welcome here.

 Those of you who have been through these days don’t forget to extend those “hands” to encourage all of the parents who make the effort to bring their children.
 Enjoy all the sights and sounds of little people.
-Crying babies, chattering toddlers and preschoolers, excited grade school kids, and even the misbehaving ones are all a special music to our ears.
+Crying and cooing babies, chattering toddlers and preschoolers, excited grade school kids, and even the misbehaving ones are all a special music to our ears.
 It is a precious sound, the music of our future church.
 Without their song our church will die.

 Hello next generation church.
 Pleased to meet you next generation leaders.
 You are our future and you are welcome here!